Asynchronous Approximate Agreement with Quadratic Communication: Graded Consensus Protocols

-Since $2^k$-graded consensus is a special case of edge agreement in a tree of diameter $2^{k+1}$ (see Figure \ref{gradedfig}), our edge agreement protocol $\TC_{k + 1}$ is also a $2^k$-graded consensus protocol, but one that takes $6k + 6$ rounds.
-The more specialized guarantees of $2^k$-graded consensus allow us to achieve it in $3k + 3$ rounds instead, where $3k + 3$ is for all $k \geq 0$ lower than the round complexity of any previous multivalued $2^k$-graded consensus protocol which we know of that tolerates $t < \frac{n}{3}$ faults with perfect security.
-Note that binary $2^k$-graded consensus is possible in less rounds than $3k + 3$ if $t < \frac{n}{5}$ ($k + 1$ rounds \cite{dolev86, aw24}) or if the parties can use a cryptographic setup ($k + 2$ rounds, \cite{simon25}).
-If in our edge agreement protocols we replaced $\GC_2$ with a faster $r$-round $2$-graded consensus protocol, then our edge protocols would naturally become $\frac{6}{r}$ times faster (with the exception of some constant round complexity terms that would not change, such as the one extra round that $\Exp_0$ in Section \ref{sec_n} has due to the messages outside $\GC_2$).
+As $2^k$-graded consensus is a special case of edge agreement with the centroid decomposition height $k + 1$ (see Figure \ref{gradedfig}), our edge agreement protocol $\TC$ is also a $2^k$-graded consensus protocol, but one that takes at most $6k + 7$ rounds.
+The more restricted definition of $2^k$-graded consensus allows us to achieve it in $3k + 3$ rounds instead.
+This is the round complexity of the binary $2^k$-graded consensus protocol in \cite{delphi}, and it is for all $k \geq 0$ lower than the round complexity of any previous multivalued $2^k$-graded consensus protocol which we are aware of that tolerates $t < \frac{n}{3}$ faults with perfect security.
+Note that $2^k$-graded consensus is possible in less rounds than $3k + 3$ if $t < \frac{n}{5}$ ($k + 1$ rounds \cite{dolev86, aw24}) or if the parties can use a cryptographic setup ($k + 2$ rounds, \cite{simon25}).
+If in our edge agreement protocols we replaced $\GC_2$ with a faster $r$-round $2$-graded consensus protocol, then our edge protocols would accordingly become $\frac{6}{r}$ times faster, excluding some \mbox{constant round complexity terms that would not change.}